Saturday, 27 July 2024

 61.1

 Royale often used unconventional headlines in their ads, but the curious wording of this advertisement for Dolphin a few months later in March 1961 (Tomorrow's Man) is downright puzzling.
 Arguably it supplies more evidence of rivalry between Royale and it's new off-shoot.
-I've never heard of Dolphins being renowned for their happiness, larks yes, dolphins no. I suppose it's possibly related to some popular theme of the day or perhaps it's nothing to do with Royale, but a precursor to the unexplained name change that was to come about a few months later, see below.
+I've never heard of Dolphins being renowned for their happiness, larks yes, dolphins no. It's perhaps it's nothing to do with Royale, but related to some popular theme of the day or maybe the question mark was a precursor to the unexplained name change that was to come about a few months later, see 61.2 below.

 Dolphin Photography becomes Hussar Studio 1961